 Illinois offers mobile sports betting through online sportsbook apps.
 However, players need to register for an online betting account at a land-based casino/sportsbook.
 The second proposed legislative change would allow online registration for a mobile betting app.

-Along with New Jersey and Pennsylvania, iGaming is currently legal in Delaware and West Virginia.
-Michigan has plans in place to launch iGaming sites early next year.
-Indiana is another state moving in this direction according to its 2021 legislative agenda.
+Along with New Jersey and Pennsylvania, you also have legal Delaware casinos and West Virginia casinos.
+Michigan online casinos are slated to launch iGaming sites early next year.
+Indiana casinos also appear to be moving in this direction according to its 2021 legislative agenda.

 Learn about online casino in more states